Sea Salt

 It’s believed to be composed of dried remnants of the original, primal sea with a history dating back to Earth’s creation.

-Known as “pink gold” or “pink sea salt,” Himalayan crystal salt is a beautiful translucent pink and contains all of the elements found in your body.
+Known as “pink gold” or “pink sea salt,” Himalayan crystal salt is a beautiful translucent pink with all the elements in your body.

 Because of the fantastic nutrient load, doctors of functional medicine report that was regularly eating pink Himalayan sodium chloride can help: